FAQ (Frequently Asked Questions):

 How much do they cost?

-18 of our 21 are available free of charge.
-3 are paid.
-These 18 free courses have sponsors which pay for the course development and administration.
+The majority of our courses are free of charge.
+These free courses have sponsors which pay for the course development and administration.
 You may link to sponsor information by clicking on the banner ads within each course.

 $50 seems expensive for the paid courses.

-3 are fee-based courses.
 Once a course is no longer sponsored, it is transitioned to a paid course to cover administrative and Internet server costs and remain available for you.
 (The paid courses are free to take - and only $50 if you need your credit reported.)

 How do I sign up for an account?